 Welcome to ecotravelist!
 I’m Sarah Reid, an Australian travel writer, journalist, subeditor, author and blogger with a passion for sustainability and low-impact travel.

 Following several post-uni years working in Sydney as a features and entertainment writer for women’s lifestyle magazines including Cosmopolitan and Grazia, I packed my bags to ‘do a ski season’ in Canada.
 One season became two, and before I knew it my ‘little career break’ had morphed into a seven-year travel odyssey taking in almost 100 countries, including a whole year backpacking around Latin America and four years working in London, mostly as a Destination Editor at Lonely Planet, where I commissioned, edited and wrote guidebooks and online content spanning Southeast Asia to the Caribbean.

-Seduced back to the sunny shores of Australia in 2016 after seven years living abroad, I now manage ecotravelist alongside working as a freelance travel writer and editor for various travel magazines and newspapers (print and online), guidebooks and travel brands in Australia, the UK, and beyond (for more info and links to my latest articles, head over to sarahreid.com.au).
+Seduced back to the sunny shores of Australia in 2016 after seven years living abroad, I now manage ecotravelist alongside working as a freelance travel writer and sub-editor for a growing stable of travel publishers and travel brands in Australia, the UK, and beyond (for more info and links to my latest articles, head over to sarahreid.com.au).
 I’m also the author of The Solo Travel Handbook, published by Lonely Planet in 2018.

 Disclaimer: My travels are sometimes supported in some way by tourist boards or other travel operators; when this is the case, it is disclosed in the content produced as a result of the trip.
 All opinions expressed are my own.